Make the right color choices for your uniforms

 Are you starting up a sports team or a company?
 If so, a big part of your brand needs to be your presentation.
-This applies to everything from your signage to your business cards and even the uniforms that your employees wear.
+This presentation applies to everything from your signage to your business cards, even the apparel that your employees wear.
 If you want potential clients to give you business, you need to grab their attention in a meaningful way.

 When people first encounter your brand, it’s almost certainly going to be through a visual medium.
 That might be anything, from a company vehicle to a product that you sell.
 If customers don’t like what they see, or if it fails to grab their attention, then you’re out a sale.

 In Medieval times, nobles bore a coat of arms.
 You’ve seen these.
 People usually list them as “family crests” or something similar.
 The original purpose was to identify the bearer at a glance.
-If you where familiar with the rules of heraldry, you could tell exactly whom the bearer was, even across the field of battle.
+If you were familiar with the rules of heraldry, you could tell who the bearer was, even across the field of battle.

 In heraldry, coats of arms bore two-tone color schemes.
-The colors were separated into two different types, colors and “metals”.
-The metals were white and yellow (for silver and gold), while the colors were black, red, purple, green and blue.
-As a rule, you only pair a color with a metal.
+The colors were separated into two different types, colors, and “metals.”
+The metals were white and yellow (for silver and gold), while the colors were black, red, purple, green, and blue.
+As a rule, you only pair a color with metal.
 So every crest bore white or yellow, but not both.
 The other color was taken from the other list.
 While green and blue or white and yellow might look pretty, they don’t stand out with the same contrast as white and blue or yellow and green.

 Legendary animator and artist Matt Groening is famous for creating The Simpsons, Futurama, and other works.
 When talking about how he managed to make his characters so memorable, Groening described a fascinating visual principle.
 Every character should be recognizable based solely on its silhouette.